 NO, BUT REALLY….

-It all began as a hobby of jumping off cliffs over seventeen years ago.
+It all began as a hobby of jumping off cliffs over TWENTY years ago.
 Today we still jump off cliffs, but now we share this with those who dare and those willing and eager.
 Our unique style of service is all down to our great team who are passionate about our customers having the best experience ever.